teem5/master-server-toolkit/Docs/Modules/Rooms.md

     }
 });

-// Автоматическое уничтожение при отключении void OnApplicationQuit()
+// Automatic destruction on shutdown void OnApplicationQuit()
 {
     if (registeredRoom != null)